fengyj/interview-java/src/main/java/exam01/readme.md

 }
 ```

-> **Please notice, in this kind of document (statement), it only includes the debts of the company have been changed from the reported date.**
+> **Please note, in this kind of document (statement), it only includes the debts of the company have been changed from the reported date.**
 > Using above sample as example, the debt, 200803-3%, is changed with a new coupon rate (from 3% to 2%) from 2021-06-14.
 And a new debt, 202106-2.5%, is added.
 > But on 2021-06-14, the company also have two other debts which are listed in the document published on 2020-12-31, 201006-2.7%, and 201512-1.5%.